yereverluvinunclebert/GDID-Tester/README.md

 For more information on the GDID tracking key visit this link : https://www.it-connect.tech/windows-gdid-impossible-to-delete-but-you-can-block-it/

 Later changes to come:
-* store the original GDID the first time the program runs

 * write to a logfile to permamently store the GDID change date and times.
 * use an API to test the GDID key instead of a timer
 * automatically regenerate a unique 64bit (16char) GDID when login.live changes the local cache of GDID in the registry obfuscating the GDID.